 Facing those brutal facts isn’t a matter of academic intelligence or education.
 Those situations come with such an emotional and behavior dynamic that they don’t teach in school.
 It’s not an academic or intelligence issue.
-It’s an awareness issue.
+It’s an awareness and emotions issue.

 Managing your own emotionally driven behaviors is not something that they teach in an academic setting.
 Without the awareness of how deal with emotional issues people temporarily make themselves feel better by ignoring the reality and hope for a more optimistic tomorrow.

 The Dangers of Optimism In Relationships

 If you are in an abusive relationship or emotionally controlling relationship being optimistic becomes a dangerous trap.
 If you are hopeful that your partner will change you are less likely to leave or even ask for help.
 It is the image in your mind of your partner changing that becomes an illusion that you will cling to.
 Focusing your attention on that illusion can blind you from honestly assessing the situation.

 One clue to this type of behavior is trying to make the relationship appear better than it is to your friends and family.
 Perhaps you only tell them about the best parts of the relationships and are afraid to share the parts you are embarrassed about.
 This is a sign that you are avoiding the facts.